w3f/polkadot-wiki/docs/learn/learn-staking.md

 ### Claiming Staking Rewards

-{{ kusama: Note that Kusama runs approximately 4x as fast as Polkadot, except for block production times.
+Note that Kusama runs approximately 4x as fast as Polkadot, except for block production times.
-Polkadot will also produce blocks at approximately six-second intervals. :kusama }}
+Polkadot will also produce blocks at approximately six-second intervals.

 Rewards are calculated per era (approximately six hours on Kusama and twenty-four hours on Polkadot).
 These rewards are calculated based on era points, which have a probabilistic component.